 Dark circles are not sorted out as a quick fix.
 It requires a number of treatments and may also require maintenance treatment after 6-12 months.

 What to do next?

 Naturally, there will be many questions and uncertainties.
 It’s also vital that your expectations match what can realistically be expect from the various procedures.

-In our experience, lack of proper information and communication is a major factor for patients to loose trust in certain treatments that may actually have benefitted them had they continued the treatment.
-We are not trying to rush into one treatment or the other.
+In our experience, lack of proper information and communication is a major factor for patients to lose trust in certain treatments, that may actually have benefitted them had they continued the treatment.
+We are not trying to make you rush into one treatment or the other.